-Mas Huix is a traditional 11th century farmhouse that was known as Ca l'Huix.
+Mas Huix is a traditional 11th century farmhouse previously called Ca l'Huix.

-The Huix family has always worked on the operation of the forest estate that surrounds it, with forests of cork oats, chestnut and pine.
-In the past, they also cultivated the fields and had a little cattle to stock themselves.
-The stone aqueduct that carried the water to the crops is still preserved.
+The Huix family has always been dedicated to the exploitation of the forest estate that surrounds it, with forests of cork oaks, chestnut trees and pines.
+In the past, they also cultivated the fields and had small livestock to supply themselves.
+The stone aqueduct that brought water to the crops is still preserved.

-In 2011 the Huix family, Adjutori and Marta, adapted the country house to the rural tourism.
-To date, several reforms have been made to provide its customers with the comfort of today's homes, with spacious rooms designed for large family groups, preserving the essence of the cottage and caring for its surroundings to make it comfortable place to stay, enjoying the tranquillity, the nature and the panoramic views of its surroundings.
+In 2011 the Huix family, Adjutori and Marta, adapted the farmhouse to rural tourism.
+So far, several renovations have been made to offer its customers the comfort of today's homes, in spacious rooms designed for large family groups, preserving the essence of the farmhouse and taking care of its surroundings to make it an endearing place where you can enjoy the tranquillity, nature and panoramic views of its surroundings.

 Today it is also the ideal place for retreats to reconnect with oneself and with the nature, company stays for fostering essential values and relationships between people, and for the celebration of charming, unique and endearing events.